How to Get a PUC Certificate for a Bike?

 - For Petrol Vehicles: The common tests for petrol vehicles include the carbon monoxide (CO) test, hydrocarbon (HC) test, and carbon dioxide (CO2) test.

-- For Diesel Vehicles: The Diesel vehicles undergo a Smoke Density Test and Idling CO Test.
+- For Diesel Vehicles: The Diesel vehicles undergo a Smoke Density Test and an Idling CO Test.

 - For CNG Vehicles: CNG/LPG vehicles are subjected to CO Test, HC Test, and checks for the soundness of the CNG/LPG system.

-The charges for obtaining a PUC Certificate vary based on the type of vehicle and fuel.
-Typically, the cost ranges from ₹ 60 to ₹ 100.
-This price might differ from one state to another state.
+The charges for obtaining a PUC Certificate vary based on the type of vehicle and the type of fuel.
+Typically, the cost ranges from ₹60 to ₹100.
+This price might differ from one state to another.

 How to Check the PUC Certificate Status Online?